Ergomagnetosphere, Ejection Disc, Magnetopause in M87. I Global Flow of Mass, Angular Momentum, Energy and Current: Summary and Discussion

 Fourthly, there is the observed interface between the jet and the wind --- the sheath --- observed at de-projected distances $\gtrsim 5\times10^{17}\,{\rm cm}$ \citep[][and references therein]{Hada2019}.
 This is an electromagnetic boundary layer where generalized viscous and resistive dissipation takes place and entrainment, particle acceleration and radio emission follow\footnote{Note that a limb-brightened jet structure has recently been observed in Cen A \citep{janssen2021}.}.
 Understanding each of these interfaces is essential for determining the overall flow of mass, energy, angular momentum, energy and current as well as the feedback mechanisms at work that allow M87 to operate on timescales, supposedly much longer than the infall rate at the Bondi radius.
 It is also central to making comparison with possible future observations.
 These include making simple models of the mm observations intensity and polarisation assuming the emission derives from the ergomagnetosphere and the sheath.
 In addition, the wind contains a dense cold plasma and an organized magnetic field which can be a source of Faraday rotation and depolarisation, especially for lines of sight that pass through the sheath.
 Finally the hypothesized magnetopause and the outer disc might be observable by JWST.
 We defer a fuller discussion of observational implications to Paper III.

 Although we have focused on M87 in this paper, it is of interest to ask how the same physical considerations might pertain to other types of source.
 We suspect that this type of flow is generic in slowly accreting, massive black holes in elliptical galaxies and leads to double radio sources unless the black hole spin is low.
 The relevance to radio quasars where the mass accretion rate is presumably much higher \citep{krolik1999} might involve a large mass flow rate of radiation-dominated gas and similar dynamical considerations might be relevant, albeit under quite different physical conditions.
+In jets associated with X-ray binaries, it has been shown that powerful, pressure-driven jet can emanate from the accretion disc \citep[e.g.][]{Ferreira2006I}.

 Similar remarks apply to microquasars where electromagnetic power is likely to dominate fluid power \citep[see e.g.][]{Middleton2014}, or jets associated with gamma-ray bursts (GRBs).
-To attain the high entropy per baryon required for GRB jets, neutrino heating has been invoked as a possible mechanism to power the jets, if the mass accretion rate is sufficient to turn on nuclear reactions in the inner edge of the accretion disc.
+Neutrino heating has been invoked as a possible mechanism to power the jets, if the mass accretion rate is sufficient to turn on nuclear reactions in the inner edge of the accretion disc.
 Subsequent creation of a hot outflow of made electron-positron pairs, due to neutrino anti-neutrino annihilation above the horizon, can produce jets with luminosities as high as $\sim 10^{52}$ erg~s$^{-1}$ \citep{Zalamea2011}.
 However the highest luminosity reachable through this process is still not sufficient to explain the most energetic GRBs observed, which are likely to be powered by the spinning black hole if the magnetic flux near the horizon is high enough \citep[e.g.][]{globus2014b}.

 It is hoped that the remarkable observations of M87 by the EHT collaboration, which stimulated this investigation, will be continued at shorter wavelength, longer baselines and with different sources, notably Sgr A$^\ast$, and that this study provides a useful, alternative framework for their interpretation.